PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 o and p, the skill adjusted confusion matrix is the Hadamard product of M and S, accuracy is Tr(c)/sum(M), etc.?

+> I am not sure how to handle this comment -- the equations are now all
+> out-of-line, and I have expanded the description of the calculations.
+But
+> there is no "proof" to give of how accuracy is measured.
+The definition of the
+> confusion matrix is an *ansatz*, everything else is common practice in ML (and
+> has been reviewed in Strydom et al. 2021 Phil Trans B).

 Third, the numerical experiments on training strategy are also difficult to follow.
 For example, what does it mean that networks are generated by picking a random infectiousness trait and a resistance trait (line 170-172)?